 Feeding anything (be it animal or human) too little can cause nutritional deficiencies.
 On the other hand, feeding anything too much can result in obesity, disease, and reduced quality of life.

-Feeding your pet the proper amount of the right food will support its health and keep it feeling its best.
+Feeding your pet the proper amount of the right food will support their health and keep them feeling their best.

 Why Should Dogs Have a Feeding Schedule?

 There are several reasons why it’s important to feed your dog on a schedule.

 First, dogs are creatures of habit, a fact that we can use to our advantage by creating a feeding routine and being faithful to it.
 They may feel less anxious as they don’t have to wonder when or if their next meal is coming.

 2. Appetite and Calorie Regulation

 A meal routine allows dog owners to control how many calories their dogs take in.
 When pets are allowed to feed free and have access to food all day long, their risk of overeating and obesity is much higher.
 Monitoring your dog’s food intake will also provide insight into its health.
 Dogs often lose their appetite when sick, and it’s impossible to track appetite if you’re free feeding.

 A predictable feeding schedule is recommended for all dogs, but it’s beneficial while housetraining a puppy or adult rescues that haven’t yet been taught manners.
 In addition, regular mealtimes are a must if significant changes are on the horizon (e.g., when a new baby comes home or the house is being packed up for a move).

 Regular meal times allow dogs to see their owners as pack leaders.
 It builds trust and respect and can lessen or eliminate your dog’s anxieties.